 To learn more about the physiological effects and other aspects of laser therapy, click on:

 - Introduction to Laser Therapy Video

 - Case Study – Alopecia Areata

 How effective is laser therapy in pain?

-We believe that laser therapy (and pulsed electromagnetic field therapy) are the best treatments available for pain.
+We believe that it is the best treatment available for pain.

 Laser therapy’s effects to relieve pain include:

 State-of-the-art laser therapy for pain can reach five centimeters deep in tissue.
 Virtually all nerves, soft tissue, and other pathological targets in the head, neck, cervical spine and most of the rest of the musculoskeletal system are within range of laser therapy’s healing effects.

 Most of our patients have reported improvement in function and immediate relief of pain at their first visit.